 🌿 Stories carved by wind and water

-- What: Naked mole-rats possess a notable resistance to cancer linked to a substance called high-molecular-mass hyaluronan.
+- What: Naked mole-rats are studied for an unusual resistance to cancer that has been linked to high-molecular-mass hyaluronan in their tissues.

 - Where: East Africa